Category Archives: Belgian Royals

 Belgium changed its succession law in 1991 to absolute primogeniture where the succession passes to the eldest child of the sovereign regardless of gender.
 Males and females have equal succession rights.
 This means that Gabriel’s elder sister Elisabeth is the heir apparent and comes first in the line of succession as the eldest child.
 Following Elisabeth in the line of succession are her three siblings in order of their birth.

 Prince Gabriel began his education at Sint-Jan Berchmanscollege, where the instruction is in Dutch, in the Marolles district of Brussels, the capital of Belgium.
 In 2019, he began to attend the International School of Brussels, an English-language private school in the Brussels commune of Watermael-Boitsfort.
 Beginning in September 2021, Gabriel was enrolled in one-year preparatory A-Level courses in mathematics, higher mathematics, and physics at the National Mathematics and Science College, a STEM-oriented sixth-form college in Warwickshire, England.
-In August 2022, Gabriel began a program in Social and Military Sciences at the Royal Military Academy, the military university of Belgium, in Brussels, Belgium.
+From August to September 2022, Gabriel participated in military training at the Royal Military Academy, the military university of Belgium, in Brussels, Belgium.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.